danilobellini/pyscanprev/README.rst

-This module has a ``enable_scan_implicit(name)`` decorator that allows functions to have generator expressions and list/set comprehensions with the variable name in its body for accessing the previous resulting value, and a ``last`` function that makes it straightforward to write a reduce/fold from the scan result.
+This module has a ``enable_scan_implicit(name)`` decorator that allows functions to have generator expressions and list/set comprehensions with a variable (the one with the given name) in its body for accessing the previous resulting value, a ``last`` function that makes it straightforward to write a reduce/fold from the scan result, the ``scan`` function with a more featured implementation consistent to the ``functools.reduce`` function signature, and more.

 .. _`scan`:
     https://en.wikipedia.org/wiki/Prefix_sum#Scan_higher_order_function